FLTOki/TechRadarMoringa/README.md

 </p>

 ## Author
-Built by: Musyoki Jim.-Project lead and scrum master Built by: Carolyne Kyalo -
+Built by: Musyoki Jim.-Project lead and scrum master<br>
+Built by: Carolyne Kyalo -<br>
 Built by: Bernard Kibet -

 ## About The Project